Find out where to vote, how to vote, how to vote early, and how to vote by mail.

 Due to COVID-19, New Jersey has moved its presidential and state primary election to July 7th.
 All registered voters in New Jersey affiliated with a party will be mailed a ballot for the July 7th partisan primary.
 Unaffiliated voters will be mailed applications for mail-in ballots.

 You may always vote by mail in New Jersey.
 Simply select permanent mail-in voter when registering to vote, or by submitting a county-based request for mail-in ballots.

 Only registered voters affiliated with a particular party may vote in its primary, but unaffiliated voters may affiliate at the polls on the day of the primary.
 See New Jersey Republican Party or Democratic Party sites for more details.

-Existing voters in New Jersey must update their party affiliation to their party of choice by April 8, 2020 to participate in the closed presidential primary.
-New voters may affiliate for the first time up to the May 12, 2020 voter registration deadline.
+Existing voters in New Jersey must update their party affiliation to their party of choice by May 13th to participate in the closed presidential primary.
+New voters may affiliate for the first time up to the June 16th voter registration deadline.

 Some congressional seats, state offices and constitutional amendments may be included on the ballot.

 Early Voting: On or before May 30th to July 6th at 3:00 pm (In-person absentee)